-One of the most annoying problem of Windows OS is when the hardware manufacturer does not develop a correct driver for each operating system.
+One of the most annoying problem with Windows is when the hardware manufacturer does not develop a proper driver for each operating system.
 Sometimes the manufacturer releases an updated version which you then need to install on top of the older version.

 If, for example, use a removable USB hard drive, which has not been plugged in, Windows will install the correct driver for the.
 When you remove the device retains the Windows driver so that they will be ready the next time you connect your device.